owntech-foundation/Core/docs/dataAPI.md

 !!! example
     === "Get last value"
         ```
-        spin.data.getLatest(1)
+        data.getLatest(1, 5)
         ```
-        This will retrieve the last sampled value of pin 1.
+        This will retrieve the last sampled value of ADC 1 pin 5.

 ## Getting values with the right unit